As the hub of your company, the office is where all the magic happens where your business activity is concerned.

 - Service charges

 The type of building you pick is going to vastly impact all of the above charges.
 Take a large, draughty loft as an example.
-Heating and lighting such a space is going to be significantly more expensive versus hiring an energy-efficient building, especially if it’s a new build property.
+Heating and lighting such a space is going to be significantly more expensive than hiring an energy-efficient building, especially if it’s a new build property.

 Likewise, while you may find rent cheaper in a less desirable area, this will likely drive up your insurance policies too.